-- 1. Select Batch Fit from the Tools menu. - 2.
-Select the spectra that you want the compounds to be profiled in. - 3.
-Choose a spectrum, a Chenomx library, or a compound set that contains the compounds of interest. - 4.
-You will be given a list of all the compounds in the spectrum, Chenomx library, or compound set that you selected in the previous step.
+- Choose a spectrum, a Chenomx library, or a compound set that contains the compounds of interest. - You will be given a list of all the compounds in the spectrum, Chenomx library, or compound set that you selected in the previous step.
 All of the compounds are selected to be fit automatically.
-Select any compounds that you do not want to fit automatically and click the left-hand arrow to remove them from the list. - 5.
-Click finish to fit the chosen compounds in the spectra.
-The changes made will be saved in the spectra that were selected to be fit automatically. - 6.
-Review the spectra to ensure that the compounds were correctly profiled, and make any adjustments that are needed.
+Select any compounds that you do not want to fit automatically and click the left-hand arrow to remove them from the list. - Click finish to fit the chosen compounds in the spectra.
+The changes made will be saved in the spectra that were selected to be fit automatically. - Review the spectra to ensure that the compounds were correctly profiled, and make any adjustments that are needed.